CQCL/Qermit/manual/manual_mitex.rst

 - The means by which the effective noise levels will be varied.
 - The method of extrapolation to use to recover the zero noise limit.

-Several options exist in both cases.
+Several options exist in both case.
 Here we will focus on digital ZNE, as discussed in [Giurgica-Tiron2020]_, as a means to vary the noise level.
 Digital ZNE is based on the ability to increase noise levels by increasing the number of gates executed.
 This contrasts with 'analog' approaches, which might, for example, alter noise levels by stretching or otherwise changing the pulses acted on superconducting qubits.
 More specifically we increase the effective noise by performing a folding operation on the circuit, which increases the number of gates without affecting the unitary it implements.
-At their core these folding methods use that, for a gate :math:``G, :math:`G = G G^{-1} G`, and assume that making this substitution has the affect of tripling the noise.
+At their core these folding methods use that, for a gate :math:``G``, :math:`G = G G^{-1} G`, and assume that making this substitution has the affect of tripling the noise.

 Extrapolation aims to recover an estimate of the expectation value of some observable,